Discrete Solution Operator Learning for Geometry-Dependent PDEs: Results

-In contrast, DeepONet exhibits pronounced structural failure under OOD geometric conditions.
-Its predictions not only suffer from localized errors, but also deviate from the reference solutions at the level of global solution patterns.
-This behavior indicates that, for geometry-dependent discrete problems, continuous operator paradigms struggle to robustly capture the discrete structural variations induced by significant geometric changes.

-Overall, even for the classical two-dimensional Poisson equation, where solution patterns are globally smooth and the underlying physical mechanisms are relatively simple, continuous neural operator methods already exhibit intrinsic limitations when the problem is formulated in a geometry-dependent and discrete manner.
-By explicitly modeling local contributions on discrete computational domains and assembling them across multiple scales, DiSOL aligns more naturally with the principles of numerical solution procedures, thereby achieving robust and accurate predictions under both ID and OOD geometric conditions.
+Overall, even for the classical two-dimensional Poisson equation with globally smooth solutions, continuous neural operator methods show intrinsic limitations when geometry induces discrete structural variation in the instantiated computational domain.
+By learning and assembling local contributions directly on discretized domains, DiSOL aligns with numerical solution procedures and achieves robust predictions under both ID and OOD geometric conditions.